 We usually:

-Check in on what’s happened since we last spoke and what you want from today’s session
+Check-in on progress since we last spoke and what you want from today's session.

 Clients say they leave sessions feeling clearer, lighter and more focused, with concrete next steps rather than vague intentions.